so9137/splatoon3-stats-extractor/README.md

 # Splatoon 3 Stats Extractor

-This project automates the process of fetching your Splatoon 3 X-Match battle data from [stat.ink](https://stat.ink), transforming it into an analysis-friendly format, and indexing it into a local OpenSearch instance for visualization.
+This project automates the process of fetching your Splatoon 3 X Battle data from [stat.ink](https://stat.ink), transforming it into an analysis-friendly format, and indexing it into a local OpenSearch instance for visualization.

 ## Features

-- **X-Match Only**: Strictly filters and processes only X-Match battles.
+- **X Battle Only**: Strictly filters and processes only X Battles.
 - **Detailed Player Stats**: detailed statistics (kills, deaths, weapon, special, etc.) for all 8 players in every match.
 - **Efficient Fetching**: Uses single-request timestamp-based filtering to minimize API load.
 - **Backfill & Daily Modes**: Easily backfill historical data (last 3 weeks) or fetch the latest daily battles.